DAI logo

 So, in simple terms, Dai is digital money you can get by trading it for Ethereum, or by using Ethereum as a deposit in a special digital vault called a CDP.

 DAI ideally offers stability (but nothing is guaranteed in stablecoin world!).
-This is good for things like (mostly with merchants accepting funds via payment companies that enable crypto payments).
+This is good for things like online shopping (mostly with merchants accepting funds via payment companies that enable crypto payments).
 You can theoretically use it to buy things online, just like using dollars.

 Regular cryptocurrencies (like Bitcoin) can swing up and down a lot in price.
 DAI aims to stay steady in price.